 - The next paragraph should include a brief description of your organization and more information about this project.
 Include the reasons why this project is important; give facts and figures about the need for the project and who will benefit.

 - You may decide to include quotes from an individual or two, preferably from outside of your organization, who can comment on the need for the project.
 Dyson Foundation staff may be able to provide a quote, if requested and where appropriate.

 - Please use the full name of the Dyson Foundation whenever it is mentioned.
 Also, you may want to add this standard paragraph describing the Foundation toward the end of your release:

 The Dyson Foundation is a private, family-directed grantmaking foundation headquartered in Millbrook, New York.
 Established in 1957, the Foundation is led by Robert R. Dyson, who has served as its Chairman since 2000.
 The Foundation awards grants through a diverse regional funding program in Dutchess County and the Mid-Hudson Valley of New York State.
 The Dyson Foundation also makes grants outside the Hudson Valley to pre-selected organizations.
-The Foundation’s assets presently stand at approximately $235,000,000 and in the year 2014 it awarded grants in excess of $17,800,000.
+The Foundation’s assets presently stand at approximately $215,000,000 and in the year 2017 it awarded grants of almost $14,000,000.